ome/omero-documentation/omero/sysadmins/dropbox.rst

 Example
 ^^^^^^^

-Here's a full example of a configuration for two users:
+Here is a full example of a configuration for two users:

 ::